camin-mccluskey/zoom-planning-poker-computer-vision-overlay/README.md

 ## Training Your Own Model

 To make this work for yourself you'll need to train your own model by training a new [Image Project](https://teachablemachine.withgoogle.com/train/image).
 Use the classes `Est1`, `Est3`, `Est5` and `ThumbsUp` to make the classification work out of the box, otherwise change the code to match the class names you pick.
+You'll also need to train a class like `Background` to capture the state where no overlay image should be shown.

 When the model has finished training, click export and copy the link into `sketch.js`, assigning it to the `imageModelURL` variable.